arturcarvalho/tutorial-1/README.md

 <img src="https://user-images.githubusercontent.com/300/73012647-97a43d00-3dcb-11ea-8554-42df29c36e4a.png" width="500" />

+> Remembering the port number is as easy as counting: 8-9-10!

 Now that we have the skeleton of our Redwood app in place, it's a good idea to save the current state of the app as your first commit...just in case.

     git init